Fibroadenoma of the breast is a benign tumor. Benign tumor means it is not a cancer.

 Women in their teens or early 20s may not need a biopsy if the lump goes away on its own or if the lump does not change over a long period.

-You and your surgeon can discuss whether or not to remove the lump.
+You and your health care provider can discuss whether or not to remove the lump.
 Reasons to have it removed include:

 If the lump is left in place and watched carefully, it may need to be removed at a later time if it changes or grows.